cmdalbem/portfolio/src/pages/meu-corre/index.md

 # Overview

-[Meu Corre](https://meucorre.com.br/) is a social impact entrepeneurship project I co-founded with Igor Dalla Vecchia, an old friend who was doing his Master on the relationship of brazilian courier workers with platforms.
+[Meu Corre](https://meucorre.com.br/) is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, an old friend who was doing his Master on the relationship of brazilian courier workers with platforms.
 I was the responsible for everything concerning the product (Discovery, Strategy, Research, UX/UI Design) and major technical decisions.

-We successfully got funded with more than R$ 200.000,00 by important brazilian institutions for entrepeneurship and social impact initiatives such as FAPERJ, CNPq and Fundo Brasil.
+We successfully got funded with more than R$ 200.000,00 by important brazilian institutions for entrepreneurship and social impact initiatives such as FAPERJ, CNPq and Fundo Brasil.
 We also had access to almost 2 years of workshops and mentorship in topics such as business and product management.
 This allowed us to successfully launch the app to the public in April of 2024.

 The team behind “Meu Corre” consisted of various contributors with diverse expertise, including designers, developers, legal experts, and communication specialists.
 Special mention goes to delivery workers themselves, who participated in interviews and tests to help shape the app.